Apollo-o/Whistle/README.md

 ## Welcome to Digital Forensics

-This repository provides resources and programs to retrieve metadata and protect yourself on the internet.
+This repository provides resources and programs to retrieve metadata.
+As well as, tools that protect you on the internet.

 ### Issues

-If you have any problems or have found potential vulnerabilities, please write a description in the issue tab.
+If you have any problems or have found potential vulnerabilities, please write a description of the problem in the issue tab.

 ```markdown